Hyde Park History & Attractions

 It was a consciously ironic choice of venue, for the tree had gained its name from the fact that the Reform League, demanding the vote for all men, but not women, gathered at the tree in 1866.
 The tree was set on fire during one protest, and its stump became a focal point for further protests and a symbol of people's right to free speech and free assembly.
 The stump is long gone, and in its place is a circular mosaic with the outline of a black tree against a white background.

 Just beyond Speakers' Corner, in the north-east corner of Hyde Park, stands Marble Arch, designed by John Nash as a ceremonial entrance to the courtyard at Buckingham Palace.
-The original design called for the archway to be topped by a statue of George IV, Nash's patron, but rising costs and the king's death meant that the finished design was less elaborate and committed the sculpture completely.
+The original design called for the archway to be topped by a statue of George IV, Nash's patron, but rising costs and the king's death meant that the finished design was less elaborate and omitted the sculpture completely.

 It was moved in 1851 to its present, rather oddly isolated location on what is now a large traffic island at the junction of Park Lane and Oxford Road.
 In theory, only the royal family and the King's Troop, Royal Horse Artillery are allowed to pass through the central archway.
 I say, in theory, because the archway is open and pedestrians pass through it all the time.
 The arch is modelled after the Arch of Constantine in Rome and the Arc de Triomphe in Paris.
 It is made of stone faced with Italian marble.